soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

     -O
 ```

-We can write many executables descriptions.
+We can write many executables' descriptions.
 In this case, we only have one.

 ---